-6.7.1 Groove welds in main members as identified in Contract Documents shall be QC tested by nondestructive testing.
+- 6.7.1 Groove welds in main members as identified in Contract Documents shall be QC tested by nondestructive testing.
 Unless otherwise specified, radiographic testing shall be used on butt joints.
 Groove welds in T and corner joints shall be tested by ultrasonic testing.
-The requirements for radiographic testing and ultrasonic testing apply equally to shop and field welds.

-6.7.1.1 Radiographic testing of welds shall be performed according to the following requirements:

-(1) 100% of all welded girder and rolled beam flange butt joints.

-(2) All except the middle $\frac{1}{3}$ of all welded girder or rolled beam web butt joints.

-6.7.1.2 Ultrasonic testing of welds shall be performed according to the following requirements:

-(1) 100% of each joint subject to calculated tension or stress reversal.

-(2) 25% of each joint subject to compression or shear.
+The requirements for radiographic testing and ultrasonic testing apply equally to shop and field welds. - 6.7.1.1 Welds made using ESW-NG process shall be tested by both RT and UT. - 6.7.1.2 Radiographic testing of welds shall be performed according to the following requirements: - (1) 100% of all welded girder and rolled beam flange butt joints. - (2) All except the middle 1⁄2 of all welded girder or rolled beam web butt joints. - 6.7.1.3 Ultrasonic testing of welds shall be performed according to the following requirements: - (1) 100% of each joint subject to calculated tension or stress reversal. - (2) 25% of each joint subject to compression or shear.
 If unacceptable discontinuities are found in spot testing, the entire length shall be tested.